Krokofanten/modernism/readme.md

 # Modernism
-This repository is the home of our group's English literary periods website, which is modernism in our case.
+This repository is the home of our group's English modernism literary period website.

 You can view the page [here](https://devmaximilian.github.io/modernism/).